 Learning to go with your gut instinct is probably something that gets easier with time (and age!).
-You’ll get clearer on whats works for you and your business and what you should probably steer clear of.
+You’ll get clearer on what works for you and your business and what you should probably steer clear of.

 I am learning to trust my gut more and more.
-When it comes to working with new clients, knowing who to work with is definitely a two-way thing that’s got to right for both me and my clients.
+When it comes to working with new clients, knowing who to work with is definitely a two-way thing that’s got to be right for both me and my clients.

 3. Experiment with different working environments and settings

 A lot of freelancers can feel lonely when they first set up.
-So knowing yourself, how much interaction with other people you need and your preferred working environment itself, will have a huge impact on productivity and your well-being.
+So knowing yourself, how much interaction with other people you need and your preferred working environment itself, will have a huge impact on productivity and your wellbeing.
 Do you need to get a permanent space in a shared office, or could a mixture of working from home with occasional periods at co-working spaces or coffee shops work better?
 Experiment!

 I realised early on, after going freelance, just how much of a negative impact that open-plan office working had on me.
 As an introvert, working in a busy environment, with constant noise and distractions was draining.
 Now, I prefer my cosy and quiet little office of one.
-I will occasionally change up my environment to work from home, from my local library or a coffee shop.
+I will however sometimes change up my environment to work from home, from my local library or a coffee shop.

 4. Find out what makes you happy and what drives you

 It is important to know yourself and why you do what you do.
 Why did you set up in business?
 Why do you get out of bed in the morning?
 What are your values?
 What brings you joy and happiness?
 Remember these.
 You’ll need them on this roller coaster ride of freelance life.